 Over the years, we have an idea of what problems you may/have faced when it comes to plumbing issues.
-Below, is our FAQ section that we have built up over the years.
-We recognized that some issues caused with plumbing, is often a common problem in different households.
-Learn more about common FAQ below!
-Information Proven to help the quality of your home in Montgomery AL
+Below, is the FAQ section that we have built up over the years.
+We recognized that some issues caused by plumbing, are often a common problem in different households.
+Learn more about the common FAQ below with information proven to help the quality of your home in Montgomery AL

 First, check the emergency shutoff under your sink to make sure it’s fully open.
 The areator at the end of the faucet can also be stopped up, gently loosen with pliers, clean and replace.
 Calcium and lime buildup will also cause low water pressure.

 Even small drips can waste thousands of gallons of water, as much as 150 gallons a day!
 Be sure to check under sinks for moisture or small leaks.
 And always repair leaky faucets right away to avoid paying for wasted water, and also to avoid water damage to your fixtures and pipes.

 Remove and clean your faucet aerators annually to ensure an even flow of water.
 Make sure overflow holes on tubs and vanities are clear and open to prevent water damage to floors and ceilings.

 To learn more ways on how to take care of your faucets and sinks, we encourage you to call us directly with your FAQ or continue doing more research!